-Respiratory Distress: If you are struggling with a cough, cold, or other form of respiratory ailment, then soursop’s anti-inflammatory properties can help to clear out your airways, relieve congestion, and soothe irritation.
-Acting partially as an expectorant, soursop is a reliable way to eliminate phlegm and mucus, which is where many pathogens can live.
+If you are struggling with a cough, cold, or other forms of the respiratory ailment, then soursop’s anti-inflammatory properties can help to clear out your airways, relieve congestion, and soothe irritation.
+Acting partially as an expectorant, soursop is a reliable way to eliminate phlegm and mucus, where many pathogens can live.
 By reducing inflammation of the nasal cavities and respiratory tracts, it can also speed healing.

-Sedation and Stress: Soursop tea has been used as a stress relieving strategy for centuries.
-There are certain anti-inflammatory and soothing properties of soursop that make it very effective if you are suffering from excess stress and anxiety.
-Stress hormones in the body can be detrimental, and can mess with your natural metabolic cycles, as well as your sleep schedule.
+Soursop tea has been used as a stress relieving strategy for centuries.
+There are certain anti-inflammatory and soothing properties of soursop that make it very effective if you are suffering from excessive stress and anxiety.
+Stress hormones in the body can be detrimental and can mess with your natural metabolic cycles, as well as your sleep schedule.
 If you’re suffering from insomnia or restless sleep, soursop tea is a wise choice.

-Skin Health: You can pulverize the seeds of the soursop fruit into a powder, which can then be formulated into a skin astringent, helping you to reduce lines and wrinkles, and improve the appearance of age spots and blemishes.
-Topically apply this paste to the affected areas regularly and enjoy healthier skin, while also protecting you from bacterial and microbial infections.
+You can pulverize the seeds of the soursop fruit into a powder, which can then be formulated into a skin astringent, helping you to reduce lines and wrinkles, and improve the appearance of age spots and blemishes.
+Topically apply this paste to the affected areas regularly and enjoy a healthier skin, while also protecting yourself from bacterial and microbial infections.

-Cancer Prevention: Some of the most interesting benefits of soursop relate to its antioxidant activity, which namely comes from acetogenins, as well as quinolones and alkaloids.
-These have been directly linked to cancer prevention and the reduction in size of tumors.
+The most interesting benefits of soursop are related to its antioxidant activity, which comes from acetogenins, as well as quinolones and alkaloids.
+These have been directly linked to cancer prevention and the reduction in the size of tumors.
 Extensive research has been done on the unique organic compounds of soursop and it has been widely studied as an alternative cancer treatment.
-These acetogenins are actually unique to the Annonanaceae plant family, which is what makes them so fascinating.
+These acetogenins are actually unique to the Annonaceae plant family, which is what makes them so fascinating.
 They can apparently cut off blood flow to foreign or non-normal cellular growths, and have already been positively associated with treating breast, pancreatic, prostate, and lung cancers.

-Immune System Booster: Protecting the immune system is one of the most important components of a healthy diet and fitness regiment.
-Adding a bit of soursop fruit to your diet, either through refreshing beverages or desserts, can positively impact your overall health and keep those illnesses at bay.
+Protecting the immune system is one of the most important components of a healthy diet and fitness regimen.
+Adding a bit of soursop fruit to your diet, either through refreshing beverages or desserts, can positively impact your overall health.
 Rich in vitamin C, this fruit stimulates the production of white blood cells, while the concentration of antioxidants helps to neutralize free radicals and prevent chronic disease.

-Analgesic Properties: In terms of pain relief, soursop has been topically applied to wounds and injuries for generations, but also works internally to relieve pain and speed healing.
+In terms of pain relief, soursop has been topically applied to wounds and injuries for generations but also works internally to relieve pain and speed healing.
 The sedative and anti-inflammatory aspects of this impressive tropical fruit make it an ideal solution for all types of body pain, both inside and out.

-A Final Word of Warning: While these traditional and proven uses are powerful and effective, it is important to discuss any new additions to your health regiment with a trained medical professional.
+While these traditional uses are powerful and effective, it is important to discuss any new additions to your health regiment with a trained medical professional.
 Particularly in terms of its cancer-fighting potential, it is wise to seek out multiple opinions before developing your treatment profile.
 And as always, everything in moderation!